Silikhe/Web-Portfolio/content/featured/EssayTank/index.md

 ---

-Was part of the team that developed [EssayTank ](https://www.essaytank.com).
-EssayTank.com is a unique on-line academic assistance service which allows customers and writers to work together towards a mutually-satisfying final product by communicating directly in chat with no involvement of a third party or support team..
+Was part of the team that developed [EssayTank](https://www.essaytank.com).
+EssayTank.com is a unique online academic assistance service that allows customers and writers to work together towards a mutually-satisfying final product by communicating directly in chat with no involvement of a third party or support team..